PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Manure-based composts (including bagged manure)

-Manure-based composts often consist of decomposed cow, horse, or sheep dung along with the bedding material.
+Manure-based composts often consist of decomposed cow, horse, or sheep dung along with the bedding material (and possibly other inputs).
 While there are slight differences in nutrient concentrations and organic matter, manure from these animals is generally interchangeable so long as they are well decomposed.
 Manure-based composts provide both a good source of organic matter that can help improve soil structure, as well as nutrients to gradually feed your plants.
 They are often worked directly into the soil as an amendment.

 There are also composted poultry (chicken, turkey) manures available which provide a highly concentrated dose of nutrients and are used as a fertilizer moreso than a soil amendment.

 Manure-based composts can be sold in bulk (see 'commercial compost' below) or in bags at your local garden center.
 Composted poultry manure is sometimes sold as pellets.